jannisborn/covid19_ultrasound/data/README.md

 as we do not have the right to host/distribute it.

 #### Unlicensed data
 Some data used in our [study](https://www.mdpi.com/2076-3417/11/2/672) was obtained from public sources, but cant be redistributed on this repository due to licensing restrictions.
 We therefore provide a script `get_and_process_web_data.sh` which users can use to download the data and process it for inclusion and reproduction of our study.
-The provided script only works on Unix distributions (**not on Windowns!**) and requires that you have python3 installed.
+The provided script only works on Unix distributions (**not on Windows!**) and requires that you have python3 installed.

 ```sh
 get_and_process_web_data.sh